uskr/jsonrpc-lean/README.md

 # jsonrpc-lean
+# version: 1.1.0

-An [LGPL](https://www.gnu.org/licenses/lgpl-3.0.en.html) licensed, client/server, transport-agnostic, JSON-RPC library for C++11.
+An [LGPL](https://www.gnu.org/licenses/lgpl-3.0.en.html) licensed, client/server, transport-agnostic, JSON-RPC library for C++.

 The initial jsonrpc-lean implementation is derived from xsonrpc (https://github.com/erijo/xsonrpc) by Erik Johansson (https://github.com/erijo/).
-Much thanks to him for doing all the heavy work.
+Many thanks to him.

 The main idea behind branching xsonrpc and building a new project is to have a simple, transport-agnostic, header-only implementation, with as little external dependencies as possible.

 Anyone can use this lib by just adding the include folder to their include path and they are good to go.

-Currently, the only dependency is rapidjson (https://github.com/miloyip/rapidjson), which is also a header-only implementation.
+Currently, the only dependency is rapidjson (https://github.com/Tencent/rapidjson), which is also a header-only implementation.
 Add rapidjson to your include path, and done.

-Another advantage of removing the dependencies is that now it is easy to compile and use on most platforms that support c++11, without much work.
+Another advantage of removing the dependencies is that now it is easy to compile and use on most platforms that support c++, without much work.

 ## Examples